 - Placement: The money enters into the financial system.
 Specifically, the money derived from criminal activities is placed in a bank or any other enterprise that can accept cash.

-- Layering: This is a complicated step and involves many transactions so that to make it hard for the authorities to identify an association between the placed funds with the ultimate beneficiary of the money.
+- Layering: This is a complicated step and involves many transactions in order to make it difficult for the authorities to identify an association between the placed funds with the ultimate beneficiary of the money.
 This stage may involve purchasing and selling foreign currencies, shares or bonds, investing in collective investment schemes or insurance-based investment products, or moving the money from one country to another.

 Nowadays, globalisation and ongoing development of Internet solutions facilitate the transfer of funds from one country to another.
 As a result, financial companies must develop their own written anti-money laundering processes and programmes according to the necessary regulations in order to prevent and detect money laundering practices.